 Methodology

 The math behind Satoshi's Clock.
 Expand each section for full details.
+New to a term?
+Hover any dotted word for a quick definition, or browse the full glossary.

-- •Baseline CAGR — Long-term structural CPI average for each item category (e.g., 3.2% for coffee, 3.8% for rent)
+- •Baseline CAGRThe single yearly rate that, compounded over a period, takes a starting value to an ending value.
+It smooths uneven year-to-year changes into one representative annual figure. — Long-term structural CPI average for each item category (e.g., 3.2% for coffee, 3.8% for rent)

 - •Current Inflation — Trailing 12-month CPI rate from government data (BLS)